docker/docs/get-started/run-docker-hub-images.md

 description: Learn how to run Docker Hub images
 ---

-You can share and store images in Docker Hub ([http://hub.docker.com](http://hub.docker.com)).
+You can share and store images in Docker Hub ([http://hub.docker.com](http://hub.docker.com){:target="_blank" rel="noopener" class="_"}).
 Docker hub has over 100,000 images created by developers that you can run locally.
 You can search for Docker Hub images and run them directly from Docker Desktop.

 ## Step 1: Search for the image